6 Signs Your Company Culture Won’t Survive Coronavirus

 The phrase a ‘new normal’ has become a global buzzword signifying that the way things were before covid-19 won’t be the way things are post covid-19.

-And it’s true, even from the conversations we’ve had with people; nobody wants to go back to the way things were.
+And it’s true, even from the conversations I’ve had with people; nobody wants to go back to the way things were.
 The work-life conflict, the long hours of commuting, the outdated working hours.

 Now that everyone has had a taste of remote working, and even flexible hours, organisations will have to consider their approach to working hours.
 The attitude of “this is the way it’s always been done” will not help companies survive.
 In fact, it will do quite the opposite.